AFDEmp/Java/CB4_MMa18/Weekly Exercises/2nd_3rd_Week/CB4_Java_WEx02.md

 In order to implement this feature you will need to create an array for the initialized number of doors and assign a status to each door.

 2. Implement the previous question with any design pattern you think is the most appropriate for the job

+You need to submit via email at george.pasparakis@peoplecert.org a WeTransfer link which contains a zipped file with your project by Friday 30/3/2018 09:00